rydurham/Sentinel/readme.md

 ```

 ### Basic Usage
-Once installed and the database has been seeded, you can make immediate use of the package via these [routes](src/routes.php) :
+Once installed and seeded, you can make immediate use of the package via these [routes](src/routes.php) :
 * ```yoursite.com/login```
 * ```yoursite.com/logout```
 * ```yoursite.com/register```